matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 - Facade pattern is used in:
     - Reflection, networking, database access, file access

-- However complicated your classes and their interactions, offer up a very simple interface to use them.
+- However complicated your classes and their interactions, offer up a very simple interface to use them
-- Don't relay on the internal implementation of any code written by others that you use.
+- Don't relay on the internal implementation of any code written by others that you use
-- Provide a clean interface so that others using your code don't need to reach inside your classes to done stuff.
+- Provide a clean interface so that others using your code don't need to reach inside your classes to done stuff

 ### Downsides